narendraes/pai/SIMULATOR_INSTRUCTIONS.md

 2. Verify that the Private Home AI package builds successfully on its own
 3. Check that all dependencies are properly resolved
 4. Try cleaning the build folder and rebuilding
 5. Ensure the simulator is running the correct iOS version (15.0 or later)

+# UI Component Development Guidelines

+## Required Testing
+- Unit tests for all rendering paths
+- Tests for missing resources
+- Memory leak tests
+- Accessibility tests

+## Error Handling
+- All components must handle missing resources gracefully
+- User-friendly error states required
+- Logging of all rendering failures

+## Documentation
+- Clear API documentation
+- Sample usage in code comments
+- Limitations and edge cases noted